Kanchenjunga Circuit Trek

 • You also research the food and accommodations on the Kanchenjunga Circuit trek before the excursion.

-• Respect the culture and social behavior during the Kanchenjunga trek.
+• Respect the culture and social behaviour during the Kanchenjunga trek.

 • It would help if you connected with a trekking specialist or a local handling agent in Nepal.